antuelle78/k3-cluster-ansible/README.md

 How to use:
 -----------

-Prepare an inventory file and then run the deploy.yml playbook:
+Prepare an inventory file similar to the example below and then run the deploy.yml playbook:

     ---